pelithne/k8s/workshop.md

 ### Test application
 The application you started in the previous step runs on your development machine in Azure.
 The VM you created has a public IP address, and this is what you should use to access the application.

 To find the public IP of your VM, you can check in the Azure Portal.
 Navigate to the VM that was created in the beginning of the workshop.
-In the ````Overview```` you will find the ````Public IP address````
+In the ````Overview```` look for the  ````Public IP address````

-To see the running application, enter http://<VM Public IP address> in a local web browser.
+To see the running application, enter http://\<VM Public IP address> in a local web browser.

-The sample application loads, as shown in the following example:
+If all goes well, the sample application loads, as shown in the following example:

 ![Image of Kubernetes cluster on Azure](./media/azure-vote.png)